mturk/svcbatch/docs/manage.md

   > svcbatch config myService --start=auto -f:R ...
   ```

-Since the `-f:R` is not valid control or create option,
+Since the `-f:R` is not valid config or create option,
 it will be used as argument to svcbatch.exe when the
 service is started, as well as any following argument.